DIAGNijmegen/picai_baseline/unet_baseline.md

   --folds 0 1 2 3 4 --max_threads 6 --enable_da 1 --num_epochs 250 \
   --validate_n_epochs 1 --validate_min_epoch 0
 ```
+⚠️ If you are running this command inside a Docker container, please make sure that your container has at least 16 GB of shared memory space.
+Otherwise, you may run into issues with data generators and multithreading, as documented [here](https://grand-challenge.org/forums/forum/pi-cai-607/topic/single-and-multithreadedaugmenter-attribute-error-while-training-unet-1085/).

 Full list of all available training arguments can be found in [`train.py`](src/picai_baseline/unet/train.py).
 Here is a summary of the arguments used in the command above:

 | Argument                 | Meaning                |